eviltester/usefuljssnippetextension/README.md

 ## Contributors

-See commit history for the authorship of the onging snippets.
+See commit history for the authorship of the ongoing snippets.

 - [Alan Richardson](https://github.com/eviltester) created the basic framework for the Chrome Extension and contributed JavaScript snippets to this extension.
     - [eviltester.com](https://eviltester.com)